What is Separation in South Carolina?

 A case filed as an action for Separate Support and Maintenance proceeds just like a divorce case:

 - The action is filed, most often accompanied by a Motion for Temporary Relief.

 - The Motion for Temporary Relief is heard and the court makes a temporary determination on issues such as:

 - Restraining the parties from selling or destroying marital property

 - Restraining the parties from incurring more debt

 - Restraining the parties from bothering or harassing the other.

 - Attorney fees

-Can I Date while I am separated in South Carolina?
+Can I Date While I am separated in South Carolina?

 Again, the simple answer is “no!”
 In South Carolina, you are committing adultery if you are having sex with someone other than your spouse, regardless of how long you have been separated and regardless of whether or not you have a written agreement or an Order of Separate Maintenance and Support.
-However, in some cases, there is no real consequence to dating.
+However, in some cases, there is no real consequence for dating.
 It is very important that you talk to an experienced Anderson, SC Family Divorce attorney before you begin dating if you are not divorced!